Lave Winham

-Lafayette Sharkey Winham (October 23, 1881 in Brooklyn, New York – September 12, 1951 in Brooklyn, New York), nicknamed "Lefty", was a professional baseball pitcher.
+Lafayette Sharkey Winham (October 23, 1881 – September 12, 1951), nicknamed "Lefty", was a professional baseball pitcher.
 He pitched in six games in Major League Baseball for the 1902 Brooklyn Superbas and 1903 Pittsburgh Pirates.

 Winham appeared in five games for the Pirates team that went on to lose the first World Series, in which he did not appear.
 That season, he pitched a six inning shutout against the Philadelphia Phillies at Columbia Park in Philadelphia.

 At the minor league level, Lafayette pitched for the Montreal Royals in 1903.